-- Policy and procedures must be in writing and followed (or documented if not followed) in certain circumstances. - Build performance milestones into contracts and include detailed scopes of work. - Make the files/project records tell the story of the funds/projects. - Build compliance into day-to-day management.
+- Policy and procedures will be in writing and followed (or documented if not followed) in certain circumstances. - Build performance milestones into contracts and include detailed scopes of work. - Make the files/project records tell the story of the funds/projects. - Build compliance into day-to-day management.
 Project completion can be undone by noncompliance. - Have a designated signatory to sign off on work progression. - Catch problems early and take action. - Maintain open communication at all times.

-SCOR and HUD will monitor Subrecipient program activities for compliance with program requirements, approved Action Plans and Amendments, and applicable statutes and regulations.
-Implementing the HUD guidance above will ensure efficient program operation and less disruptive monitoring sessions for SCOR and Subrecipient.
+SCOR will monitor Subrecipient program activities for compliance with program requirements, approved policies and procedures, and applicable statutes and regulations.
+Implementing the guidance above will ensure efficient program operation and less disruptive monitoring sessions for SCOR and Subrecipient.
 More information can be found in Monitoring (Chapter 13).

-2.2 Action Plan
+2.2 ASIP Program Requirements

-The Action Plan includes requirements for eligibility and how the use of these funds will address long-term mitigation throughout the state by housing buyout, infrastructure, planning, and match programs.
-The development criteria are defined under the Federal Register and will detail the proposed use of all funds.
-As the state receives additional funding, allocates funds, or changes activities, amendments to the Action Plan are submitted for public comment and HUD approval.
-Subrecipients must become familiar with the HUD approved Action Plan and all applicable amendments.
+The ASIP Policy & Procedure Manual includes requirements for eligibility and how the use of these funds will address long-term flood mitigation throughout the state.
+The allowable activity criteria are defined under the Federal Register and the Joint Resolution further defines the allowable use of all funds.
+As SCOR receives additional funding, allocates funds, or changes activities, amendments to the Policy & Procedure Manual will be made and updated copies will be distributed to all Subrecipients and posted to the SCOR website.
+Subrecipients must become familiar with the Policy & Procedure Manual and all applicable federal and state requirements.